mrcepid-rap/.github/profile/README.md

 ### Provided Resources

-There are three primary outputs from this workflow:
+There are four primary outputs from this workflow:

 1. Filtered and annotated bgen files – generated following running "mrcepid-makebgen"
    * Stored in the folder `filtered_bgen/` in `project-G6BJF50JJv8p4PjGB9yy7YQ2`.
+2. Filtered genetic data – generated by "mrcepid-buildgrms"
+   * Stored in the folder `project_resources/genetics/` in `project-G6BJF50JJv8p4PjGB9yy7YQ2`.
+   * Includes plink files of QCd genetic (i.e. array-based) variants as well as sample inclusion/exclusion lists.
-2. Collapsed Variant Masks for Burden Testing – generated following "mrcepid-collapsevariants"
+3. Collapsed Variant Masks for Burden Testing – generated following "mrcepid-collapsevariants"
    * Stored in the folder `collapsed_variants_new/` in `project-G6BJF50JJv8p4PjGB9yy7YQ2`.
-3. Association Statistics - generated by "mrcepid-runassociationtesting"
+4. Association Statistics - generated by "mrcepid-runassociationtesting"
    * Stored in the folder `results/` in `project-G6BJF50JJv8p4PjGB9yy7YQ2`

 This workflow also generates several additional resources.
 These resources are